linode/manager/packages/manager/.changeset/pr-9851-upcoming-features-1698695391804.md

 ---
-"@linode/manager": Upcoming Features
+"@linode/manager": Fixed
 ---

-Fix Subnet Unassign Drawer unassigning linodes it shouldn't be ([#9851](https://github.com/linode/manager/pull/9851))
+Only unassign linodes in the 'Linodes to be Unassigned from Subnet' list for Subnet Unassign Drawer ([#9851](https://github.com/linode/manager/pull/9851))